raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 The transaction contains 947 outputs!
 Some explanations on how the paper is encoded in the transaction is given in a [Bitcoin stackexchange post](https://bitcoin.stackexchange.com/questions/35959/how-is-the-whitepaper-decoded-from-the-blockchain-tx-with-1000x-m-of-n-multisi/35970#35970){:target="_blank"} from 2015.

-This guide explains how to reconstruct the Bitcoin white paper PDF using data fro your own verified blockchain.
-No matter how much censorhip could be thrown at Bitcoin, you will know how to retrieve and share the foundational document of Bitcoin.
+This guide explains how to reconstruct the Bitcoin white paper PDF using data from your own verified blockchain.
+No matter how censored the white paper could become, you will know how to recreate and share the foundational document of Bitcoin.

 ### Download the pdf